unsaid-azizov/anyagent-frontend/README.md

 ## Support

-For questions or support: stazizovs@gmail.com
+For questions or support: admin@vocalbeam.com

 ## License

-© 2025 Speech0.
+© 2025 VocalBeam.
 All rights reserved.